k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/18_large_schema_navigation.md

   ![](../images/schema_explorer_view_filter.png)

-* **Resize the list view** by dragging the orange dot in the lower-right corner of the Schema Explorer.
-This is useful when some datasets have long names that don't fit within the default width of the Schema Explorer.
+* **Resize the list view** by dragging the orange dot in the lower-right corner of the Schema Dataset List.
+This is useful when some datasets have long names that don't fit within the default width.

   ![](../images/schema_explorer_view.png)

-* **View dataset properties and the *refersTo* relations** by clicking the dataset name in the Schema Explorer.
+* **View dataset properties and the *refersTo* relations** by clicking the dataset name in the Schema Dataset List.

   ![](../images/schema_explorer_view_properties.png)

-* **View dataset fields with their properties** by expanding the dataset in the Schema Explorer and clicking any of the fields in the list.
+* **View dataset fields with their properties** by expanding the dataset in the Schema Dataset List and clicking any of the fields in the list.

   ![](../images/schema_explorer_view_fields.png)

-  * Complex fields can also be expanded within the Schema Explorer:
+  * Complex fields can also be expanded within the Schema Dataset List view:

   ![](../images/schema_explorer_view_complex_fields.png)